-Any item made of wood constructed or refinished by the member, appropriate for their age, skills and ability in this project.
+Any item made of wood constructed or refinished by the member, appropriate for their age, skills, and ability in this project.
 Pre-cut kits assembled by the member are not acceptable.
 Exhibits must be portable and cannot be exhibited on a trailer.
+Allowed tools in this level: hand tools only, including a hand miter box.

-Any item made of wood constructed or refinished by the member, appropriate for their age, skills and ability in this project.
+Any item made of wood constructed or refinished by the member, appropriate for their age, skills, and ability in this project.
 Pre-cut kits assembled by the member are not acceptable.
-Exhibits must be portable, and cannot be exhibited on a trailer.
+Exhibits must be portable and cannot be exhibited on a trailer.
+Allowed tools in this level: hand tools, power hand drill, miter box (non-powered), oscillating (pad) sander and jigsaw.

-Any item made of wood constructed or refinished by the member, appropriate for their age, skills and ability in this project.
+Any item made of wood constructed or refinished by the member, appropriate for their age, skills, and ability in this project.
 Pre-cut kits assembled by the member are not acceptable.
-Exhibits must be portable, and cannot be exhibited on a trailer.
+Exhibits must be portable and cannot be exhibited on a trailer.
+Allowed tools in this level: hand tools, power hand drill, miter box, jigsaw, scroll saw, power sanders, table saw, drill press, band saw, rabbet plane, jointer, and router.

-Any item made of wood constructed or refinished by the member, appropriate for their age, skills and ability in this project.
+Any item made of wood constructed or refinished by the member, appropriate for their age, skills, and ability in this project.
 Pre-cut kits assembled by the member are not acceptable.
-Exhibits must be portable, and cannot be exhibited on a trailer.
+Exhibits must be portable and cannot be exhibited on a trailer.
+Allowed tools in this level: all those mentioned in levels 1-3, plus circular saw, radial arm saw, planer, wood lathe, chop saw, and other power tools needed to complete advanced projects.

-Woodworking Ready4Life Challenge (SF 50362)
+Woodworking Ready4Life Challenge